10 Top Seafarer Safety Tips

 As many of you may know, it’s currently Seafarers Awareness Week up till the end of the month.

-Based around ‘Day of the Seafarer’ and intended to promote our shipping industries and the people who work in them, the week’s 2017 theme is promotion of maritime opportunities and shore-based employment.
+Based around ‘Day of the Seafarer’ and intended to promote our shipping industries and the people who work in them, a key aspect of the week is safety on the water.

 In support of this SHEilds have collected 10 Top Seafarer Safety Tips for people who work aboard ships.

 Working aboard a sea vessel presents an expanded set of risks compared to most typical workplaces, however common Health and Safety principles do overlap here and there.